 Tent: We provide Sleeping tents, kitchen, and dining tents.
 These are strong tent that can withstand snow, strong wind, and rain.

 Mattress: We provide comfortable foam mattresses, if you want you can bring or rent Inflatable camping mattresses, this must be light, portable, and comfortable.
 They as well fit easily in your backpack.
 Foam mattresses and cumbersome and may cause inconveniences, especially during rains.

 Let us first have a look at what one person can spend without a tour company.

-Transportation: the distance from Cusco to Mollepata by van costs about US$120 and the rest of the route you can hike but in case the alitude is tough on you you may need to consider hiring a horse this would cost around 50.USD
+Transportation: We included all transportation, however, if you plan to hike the Salkantay by yourself, consider: The distance from Cusco to Mollepata by van costs about US$120 and the rest of the route you can hike but in case the altitude is tough on you you may need to consider hiring a horse this would cost around 50.USD

 Gear rental: This one will depend on what you want to rent.
 It is optional.
 Be prepared to spend between US$50 and US$80 for rented items.